Facts at a Glance

 According to U.S. News & World Report, Scripps Research’s graduate program ranks nationally as:

-• Fifth in the specialty of organic chemistry
+• 2nd in the specialty of organic chemistry